SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

     - any other tech-related internships.
 - be for **summer 2023** or **summer 2024**.
 We will *not* accept internships for a different term.
 - be located in the United States, Canada, or remote.
-- not already exist in the internship list, and must not be pending review [here](https://github.com/pittcsc/Summer2023-Internships/pulls).
+- not already exist in the internship list, and must not be pending review [here](https://github.com/pittcsc/Summer2024-Internships/pulls).
-    - Note that we have two separate READMEs; one for [Summer 2023 internships](https://github.com/pittcsc/Summer2023-Internships/blob/dev/README.md) and one for [Summer 2024 internships](https://github.com/pittcsc/Summer2023-Internships/blob/dev/README-2024.md).
+    - Note that we have two separate READMEs; one for [Summer 2023 internships](https://github.com/pittcsc/Summer2024-Internships/blob/dev/README-2023.md) and one for [Summer 2024 internships](https://github.com/pittcsc/Summer2024-Internships/blob/dev/README.md).
 Be sure you're contributing to the correct one.

 Make sure to have the following information ready:
 - The name of the position.
 - The location of the position.
-- A link to the job *description* page.The link should direct the user to the page, **not** a third party website or general careers page.
+- A link to the job *description* page.
+The link should direct the user to the page, **not** a third party website or general careers page.
 - The immigration requirements of the position
     - An easy way to check is to search for keywords like `visa` or `sponsorship`.

 ## Adding an Internship
 Cool!
 You're ready to add an internship to the list.

-First, be sure to [fork](https://github.com/pittcsc/Summer2023-Internships/fork) (see [this guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for more information) the repository.
+First, be sure to [fork](https://github.com/pittcsc/Summer2024-Internships/fork) (see [this guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for more information) the repository.
 This is how you will be able to make your changes.

 Each row in the internship table is for a **company**.
 In other words, each row should correspond to a unique company.
 A row might look like this:
 ```md